 DAY 4: Molde - kristiansund (75 km)

-Take the road from Molde to Tingvollost, where you will have the pleasure of the Norwegian equivalent of a ploughman's lunch at Den Glade Ku farm.
-Try what many here consider the best cheese in the world, a blue cheese called kraftkar, from the neighbouring farm shop at Tingvollost.
+Take the road from Molde to Tingvollost, where you will try what many here consider the best cheese in the world, a blue cheese called kraftkar, from the farm shop.
 From here you will drive to the city of Kristiansund, where we will introduce you to the local tradition of klippfish (bacalao) at the oldest restaurant in town, Smia.
 Their Norwegian home cooking is based on family recipes made from organic Norwegian produce.
 Overnight stay is at Thon Hotel in Kristiansund.

 DAY 5: kristiansund - Finnøy (113 km)

 Trace the Atlanterhavsveien (Atlantic Ocean Path) from Kristiansund south to Bud and Hollingsholm.
 Atlanterhavsvegen has been described as the world’s most beautiful road.
 It is an intense experience, where the force of the occasional side winds will give you a new respect for the weather.
 Continue on the ferry to the island of Gossa.
 Here you will be introduced to the art of handcrafted sea-salt making at the North Sea Saltworks and eat lunch on the island.
-Finally, spend a memorable night on the island Harøy in an iconic inn called Finnøy Havstuer, where you will have the opportunity to taste the local delicacy, whale meat.
+Finally, spend a memorable night on the island Harøy in an iconic inn called Finnøy Havstuer.

 DAY 6: Finnøy - ålesund (72 km)